Can PTSD Cause Hallucinations?

 • Detachment

-If you believe that you are experiencing hallucinations, contact a mental health professional for help.
-A professional therapist can help you manage symptoms of cognitive and dissociative factors and look after your well-being.
+If you believe that you may be experiencing hallucinations—especially if you have multiple risk factors for psychosis—contact a mental health professional for help as soon as possible.
+A licensed therapist or psychiatrist can investigate the underlying cause and help you manage symptoms of cognitive and dissociative factors.

 What is psychosis?

 Negative symptoms, on the other hand, represent a loss of functioning for the individual.
-Negative symptoms include a severe loss of motivation, emotional withdrawal, dissociation, apathy, social withdrawal, and other symptoms.
-Negative symptoms are seen less frequently with PTSD, but their presence can complicate the progress of treatment.
+Negative psychotic symptoms may include an extreme loss of motivation, emotional withdrawal, dissociation, apathy, social withdrawal, and other symptoms.
+Negative symptoms are seen less frequently with post-traumatic stress disorder (PTSD), but their presence can complicate the progress of treatment.

 Getty/AnnaStills